 They also know that, and asking them for their opinion on the matter will make them realize that you really do care about satisfying them.
 You can add this one to your regular set of questions for the future husband and wife.

 What do experienced wedding photographers generally wear to weddings?

-There’s no better place to look for inspiration or guidelines than to look at what experienced wedding photographers wear to weddings.
-As this decision has now really become somewhat of an afterthought for them.
+There’s no better place to look for inspiration or guidelines than at what experienced wedding photographers wear to weddings.

 For formal weddings, a wedding photographer should wear formal dress pants (a.k.a suit pants), a button-up shirt, a jacket and in some cases also a tie.

 Never wear shorts, t-shirts, or baggy clothing.
 Make sure your clothes are well fitted and make you look like a professional.

 Don’t forget that you’re a walking advertisement for your brand.
 If that means wear all black, then by all means wear all black.

 For men, we recommend a dress shirt, with a pair of suit pants, a jacket, some comfortable shoes, and you can add a tie if you are going to a super-formal wedding.